Danjavia/swish-js/README.md

 If you like this project, why not check out my other work [on my site](//www.jordanranson.com) and [follow me on twitter](https://twitter.com/jordanranson).

-CSS Swish is licensed under the Apache 2 license.
+SwishJS is licensed under the Apache 2 license.

 &copy; 2014 Jordan Ranson